rajivsam/KMDS/README.md

 3. Review [the templates section](https://github.com/rajivsam/KMDS/blob/main/examples_of_use/workflow_recipe.md) to find the example relevant to you.
 For analytics projects, review the analytics template.
 For machine learning projects, review the machine learning template.
 4. Start using the tool in your projects using the information from your review of the above two steps.

+## Road Map
+The next planned feature is the integration of KMDS with a data catalog.
+This makes the products produced using KMDS available to users along with information about creating (and reproducting) these products.

 ### Licensing and Feature Questions

 1. The tool is open source with an [apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.txt)